dev-cycles/contextive/docs/wiki/INSTALLATION.md

 Open your JetBrains product, e.g. IntelliJ IDEA, or JetBrains Rider, open the Settings dialog and choose "Plugins".
 Search `contextive` in the Marketplace tab and click the `Install` button.

-See JetBrains documentation on [installing plugins](https://www.jetbrains.com/help/idea/managing-plugins.html), and visit the [Contextive Plugin](https://plugins.jetbrains.com/plugin/23928-contextive) JetBrains Marketplace page for details.
+See JetBrains documentation on [installing plugins](https://www.jetbrains.com/help/idea/managing-plugins.html), and visit the [Contextive Plugin](https://plugins.jetbrains.com/plugin/23928-contextive) on the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/23928-contextive) for details.

 Check the plugin [README](../../src/intellij/contextive/README.md) for usage instructions, known issues and links to related JetBrains issues with the Language Server Protocol support.